 Before I get into the reasons why you should consider adding push ups to your bedtime routine, let’s talk about why they’re actually beneficial for your body.

 As I mentioned, if you suffer from insomnia or find sleep hard to come by, the effects of doing push ups before bed may lie somewhere in the placebo effect.
 But even if you’re not trying to improve your quality of sleep, there are several health benefits associated with regular push ups.

 For one thing, they help strengthen your core muscles and improve upper body strength.
 They get your heart pumping, which improves cardiovascular health and keeps blood flowing through all your organs.

 They also provide a range of flexibility exercises for the joints in your arms, as well as helping you work out and build muscle in your chest, shoulders and triceps.
 All this means that regular push ups not only improve strength but also flexibility.

 Better Sleep Through Exercise

 One of the main reasons people turn to doing push ups before bed is because they believe that exercise helps promote better sleep.
 There are plenty of studies to back up this claim, too.
 One such study was published in the June 2013 issue of the Journal of Physiology.
 In it, researchers looked at the effects of exercise on sleep patterns and how those patterns changed over time in athletes who consistently worked out for two weeks straight before having a week off training.

 The athletes (who were still in peak condition after the week off) slept on average an hour longer and much more soundly than before the study began.
-There was also evidence to show that their bodies were more in tune with their circadian rhythm, which helps regulate sleeping patterns.
+There was also evidence to show that their bodies were more in tune with their circadian rhythm, which helps regulate sleeping patterns and improve sleep quality.
 This suggests that regular exercise can help get your body clock back on track and promote healthier sleep habits.